Horseshoe Bend Ward

 Service age groups divide the population into age categories that reflect typical life-stages.
 They indicate the level of demand for services that target people at different stages in life and how that demand is changing.

 Derived from the Census question:

-The major differences between the household incomes of Horseshoe Bend Ward and City of Brimbank were:
+The major differences between the age structure of Horseshoe Bend Ward and City of Brimbank were: